-It is graphical representation of events, through which maternal or fetal condition are assessed simultaneously in a single sheet.
+It is a graphical representation of events, through which maternal or fetal condition is assessed simultaneously in a single sheet.

-Key features which are recording above to below in the partograph, as-
+Key features in the recording from above to below in the partograph, as-

-- Starting with patient profile consisting of Name, date of admission, obstetrical score, gestation weeks, consultant name etc.
+- Starting with a patient profile consisting of Name, date of admission, obstetrical score, gestation weeks, consultant name, etc.

-- Below FHR is, status of membrane, if Intact denote ‘I’ if ruptured, note the color of amniotic fluid as clear ‘C’ or Meconium stained ‘M’.
+- Below FHR is, status of the membrane, if Intact denote ‘I’ if ruptured, note the color of amniotic fluid as clear ‘C’ or Meconium stained by ‘M’.

-- Below to this is uterine contraction, mentioned in squares of vertical column in 10 minute interval, & fill it according to intensity of duration of contraction.
+- Below to this is a uterine contraction, mentioned in squares of a vertical column in a 10-minute interval, & fill it according to intensity of duration of contraction.

-- Next section is oxytocin U/L, that is its dilution or drops/min to be infused.
+- The next section is oxytocin U/L, in which its dilution or drops/min to be infused.

-- Below it is drugs or I/V fluids infusion.
+- Below is the drugs or I/V fluids infusion.

-- Last section include urine analysis consisting of physical characteristics color, volume, pH, specific gravity or the test for the presence of acetone, glucose and protein.
+- The last section includes urine analysis consisting of physical characteristics color, volume, pH, specific gravity or the test for the presence of acetone, glucose, and protein.

-Advantage– Identify deviation from normal labour duration in 1st stage & early assessment of prolonged labour.
+Thus it identifies deviation from the normal labour duration in 1st stage & early assessment of prolonged labour.